Chandini32/Exploratory-Data-Analysis-Project/README.md

 # Exploratory-Data-Analysis-Project
-i had done a project on EDA for marketing the customer's data It includes :
+I had done a project on EDA for marketing the customer's data It includes :

 ID： Customer's unique identifier